UO295831/Computer-Vision-project-2/README.md

 ├── Dataset/                    # See link below — too large for Git ├── Project_Presentation/       # Slides
 └── README.md
+└── Figures                     # Contains the Figures for this readme
 ```

 ## Dataset